 - 1. Complete a minimum of 120 credit hours (see individual major requirements), including all general education core and major requirements; - 2.
 Complete all coursework in the major with at least a C; - 3.
-Earn a C or better in ENGL 1301 and ENGL 1302: - 4.
+Earn a C or better in ENGL 1301 and ENGL 1302; - 4.
 Earn a cumulative grade point average of 2.00 (Teacher Education majors must earn a cumulative grade point average of 2.75); - 5.
 Successfully pass EDUC 1000 Chapel each semester; - 6.
 Complete at least 60 or more credit hours in residence at Paul Quinn College with at least fifteen credit hours in the major/area of concentration.
 The last 30 semester hours or 25% of the required hours for graduation must be done in residence at Paul Quinn College; - 7.
 Satisfy all financial obligations with the Business Office; - 8.
 Complete all Application for Graduation documents; - 9.
-Complete the graduating senior survey and Financial Aid Exit Counseling; - 10.
-Pay \$135.00 graduation fee in the Business Office.
+Complete career and financial literacy workshops provided by the Work Program and Academic Affairs - 10.
+Complete the Graduating Senior Survey and Financial Aid Exit Counseling: - 11.
+Pay \$200.000 graduation fee in the Business Office.

-GRADUATE PROGRAM GRADUATION REQUIREMENTS
+GRADUATE Program GRADUATION REQUIREMENTS

 - 1. Complete a minimum of 36 credit hours, at least 30 credits completed with Paul Quinn - 2.
 No grades earned below 76% will be used toward degree completion - 3.
-Completion of Student Abroad experience - 4.
+Completion of Study Abroad experience - 4.
 Presentation of "Big Idea" to Advisory Board - 5.
-Complete graduation application and pay appropriate graduate fee (\$200) - 6.
-Complete Financial Aid Exit Counseling - 7.
+Complete graduation application and pay appropriate graduate fee of \$200 - 6.
+Complete Financial Aid Exit Counseling (if loans were utilized) - 7.
+Complete career and financial literacy workshops provided by the Work Program and Academic Affairs - 8.
+Complete the Graduate Student Survey - 9.
 Satisfy all financial obligations with the Business Office